pantheon-systems/documentation/source/_docs/guides/launch/03-domains.md

 ---
 In this lesson we'll connect a bare domain and `www` domain to Pantheon's Live environment.

 The steps below will guide you through the process of migrating a site onto Pantheon for the first time.
-If you are migrating a site already on Pantheon to Pantheon, follow the steps for [relaunching an existing Pantheon site](/docs/relaunch/).
+If you are migrating a site already on Pantheon, follow the steps for [relaunching an existing Pantheon site](/docs/relaunch/).

 ## Connect Domain
 1. Access the **<span class="glyphicons glyphicons-cardio"></span> Live** environment in your Pantheon Site Dashboard.